jmgirard/rocker-bayes/README.md

 ```

 # Test between-and-within-chain parallelization
-Note that this small model won't get much benefit from within-chain parallelization.
+Note that this small model won't get much benefit from within-chain parallelization. <br />
 It's just used to quickly test that everything is working.

 ```r